Online Learning: A Modern Introduction Using Convex Optimization

+Now, given that the expectation is lower bounded by a positive constant, there exists a sequence of realizations of the random variables that gives the same lower bound. \end{proof}

+\begin{remark} Unlike similar proofs, we do not assume $\mathcal{V}$ to be symmetric with respect to $\boldsymbol{0}$. \end{remark}

+\begin{remark} If the algorithm is randomized, one can easily extend the proof for a lower bound on the expected regret of the algorithm with respect to its internal randomization. \end{remark}

-We see that the lower bound is a constant multiplicative factor from the upper bound we proved for Online Subgradient Descent (OSD) with learning rates $\eta_t=\frac{D}{L\sqrt{t}}$ or $\eta=\frac{D}{L\sqrt{T}}$.
-This means that OSD is asymptotically optimal with both settings of the learning rate.
+The lower bound is within a constant multiplicative factor from the upper bound we proved for \ac{OSD} with learning rates $\eta_t=\frac{D}{L\sqrt{t}}$ or $\eta=\frac{D}{L\sqrt{T}}$.
+This means that \ac{OSD} is asymptotically optimal with both settings of the learning rate.

-At this point there is an important consideration to do: How can this be the optimal regret when we managed to proved better regret, for example with adaptive learning rates?
+At this point, there is an important consideration: how can this be the optimal regret when we managed to prove a better regret, for example, with adaptive learning rates in Section~\ref{sec:lstar}?
 The subtlety is that, constraining the adversary to play $L$-Lipschitz losses, the adversary could always force on the algorithm at least the regret in Theorem~\ref{thm:lower_bound_constr}.
 However, we can design algorithms that take advantage of \emph{suboptimal plays of the adversary}.
 Indeed, for example, if the adversary plays in a way that all the subgradients have the same norm equal to $L$, there is nothing to adapt to!